 Duties During Recessional:

-For the Spring 2021 ceremonies, there will be at least one name card reader per ceremony with some ceremonies having two name readers (one per college).
+For the December 2021 ceremonies, there will be at least two name card readers per ceremony.
 Readers will be provided with the list of candidate names during the week of finals.
-You will be provided with a small box on the podium in which to place the cards and a bottle of water.
+Readers will be provided with a small box on the podium in which to place the name cards.
+Water will be provided at the podium or feel free to bring your own.

 any Latin Honors (honors only apply to undergraduate degree candidates).
 Cards should be kept in the order that they are read and given to Registrar's staff